Clean Water Isn’t Safe Water

 Viruses are parasitic organisms 100 times smaller than bacteria, with most

-viruses measuring between 0.004 and 0.1 microns.
+viruses measuring between 0.02 – 0.5 microns in size.
 They are incredibly hardy organisms that may survive through both freezing and drying.
 Waterborne viruses that cause disease in humans include rotavirus, norovirus, and Hepatitis A.

 Bacteria are single-celled organisms that exist almost